rust-lang/book/nostarch/chapter20.md

 ### Accessing or Modifying a Mutable Static Variable

-In this book, we’ve not yet talked about global variables, which Rust does support but can be problematic with Rust’s ownership rules.
+In this book, we’ve not yet talked about global variables, which Rust does support but which can be problematic with Rust’s ownership rules.
 If two threads are accessing the same mutable global variable, it can cause a data race.

 In Rust, global variables are called *static* variables.
 Listing 20-10 shows an example declaration and use of a static variable with a string slice as a